 The festival has a strong professional development component where many different workshops and masterclasses are offered for a wide range of experience levels.
 These opportunities are a means for the public to engage with professionals and emerging artists.
 In addition to workshops and classes the festival provides space and events for networking with and celebrating the works of media artists.
 The screening events enrich the lives of audience members, volunteers and the community at large by showcasing important and engaging topics on-screen and having meaningful discussions off-screen.

 The Yellowknife International Film Festival is in its 16th year, and is celebrating continued success and growth.
 Since its initial run in 2006, the festival has received an increasing amount of community support and has become Western Arctic Moving Pictures’ biggest annual event.

-YKIFF is looking for documentaries, dramatic, and interactive films from the global polar regions.
+YKIFF is looking for documentaries, and scripted content from the global polar regions.
 This includes content from (produced in or by) or about the global polar regions including Canada, Russia, Scandinavia, Greenland, Iceland, and the United States (Northern States and Alaska).
 Special consideration will be given to content from the Canadian Territories; the Northwest Territories, Yukon and Nunavut.
 We are also seeking a strong selection of Aboriginal content.
 Films can be either of short or feature length.
-Successful submissions will appear at YKIFF 2019, happening from November 6-10th.
+Successful submissions will appear at YKIFF 2021, happening approximately November 6-10th.